cpw10/Astroship_Demo/src/pages/index.md

       - simple-icons:vercel
       - simple-icons:react
   - type: cta
-    heading: Join the MC Club
+    heading: What a great CTA
-    description: It's so fun!
+    description: Customers will want to click this
     buttonText: This is a button!
     buttonLink: '#'
 ---